makaryb/opsdroid/docs/connectors/icq.md

       - 766543245 # this is a userId
 ```

 Finding your `userId` is not straight forward.
-This value is sent by ICQ when a user sends a private message to someone (the bot in this case) or when someone calls the `events/get` from the API.
+This value is presented in data for event on new message sent by someone to bot.
+To receive server events use `/events/get` method.
-To find a `userId` by a private message, set the `logging` level to `debug` and start a new private message to the bot.
+To find a `userId` by a private message, set the `logging` level to `debug` and send a new private message to the bot.
 You will see the API response on your console - it will look similar to this:

 ```json
 {